JOB POSTING: BIPOC Alliance Harm Reduction Coordinator

 Qualifications:

-This is a bargaining unit position reporting to the Program Director.
-We thank all applicants; however only those selected for interviews will be contacted.
+This is a non-bargaining unit position reporting to the Executive Director.
 We thank all applicants; however only those selected for interviews will be contacted.

 Please forward resume and cover letter to: